JamesSkemp/words/content/post/netflix-shipping-for-madison-wi-year-3-part-1.md

 slug = "Netflix-shipping-for-Madison-WI-Year-3-Part-1"
 blogengine = "b320ad40-6671-4155-814e-244dbe70c24b"
-categories = ["dvd / movie", "review", "StrivingLife"] tags = ["madison wi"]
+categories = ["dvd / movie", "review", "StrivingLife"] tags = ["madison wi", "netflix"]
 +++

 <p>
 And so begins year three with Netflix.
 I covered <a href="/words/post/Netflix-shipping-for-Madison-WI.aspx">year one</a> and <a href="/words/post/Netflix-shipping-for-Madison-WI-Year-2.aspx">year two</a>, of what was shipped to me, when, and when I shipped them back, previously.
 </p>
 <p>
 Since last year got a bit long, I&#39;m going to break it up a bit.
 So, this post covers shipping from September 26, 2008, to about halfway through (I&#39;m not there yet, so ...).
 </p>
 <h3>Plan changes</h3>
 <p>
 On 12/10/2008 I moved from the two-unlimited to the one-unlimited plan.
 </p>
 <h3>The times</h3>
 <p>